shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 You could add the following text to your channel's "About" page where you link to the License:

-> "In the spirit of reciprocity, I also commit to releasing any new videos I create that are based on community-made Derivative Works under the same VOD Reaction License Version 0.5."
+> "I commit to releasing any new videos I create that are based on community-made Derivative Works under the same VOD Reaction License Version 0.5."
 </details>

 <details>